Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Splittings of Smale spaces

 Let $d$ be a metric on $\X$ associated with the standard log-scale $\ell$.
 We will denote by $d_+$ and $d_-$ metrics on the stable and unstable leaves of $\X$ associated with the respective standard log-scales $\ell_+$ and $\ell_-$.
-We assume that exponents of the metrics $d$, $d_+$, and $d_-$ are equal.
+We assume that exponents of the metrics $d$, $d_+$, and $d_-$ are equal (by taking them sufficiently small).
 Then we have the following corollary of~\cite[Lemma~7.8]{nek:hyperbolic}, see also~\cite{fried:naturalmetric}.